Moon Tiger

-Moon Tiger is a 1987 novel by Penelope Lively which spans the time before, during and after World War II.
+Moon Tiger is a 1987 novel by British author Penelope Lively which spans the time before, during and after World War II.
 The novel won the 1987 Booker Prize.
 It is written from multiple points of view and moves backward and forward through time.
 It begins as the story of a woman who, on her deathbed, decides to write a history of the world, and develops into a story of love, incest and the desire to be recognized as an independent free thinking woman of the time.